 If you’re using a traditional grind for espresso, then the way the beans are ground is a major factor that affects the taste.

 The dominant flavor of your shot will be affected by whether you grind them on a blade grinder or burr grinder.

 Different types of burr grinders have different bowls and speed settings so each can deliver unique flavors from your coffee.

-As for blade grinders, there are various variations on the same theme that affect how coarse or fine your beans are ground into.
+As for blade grinders, there are various variations on the same theme that affect how coarse or fine your beans are ground.

-In most cases, using a blade grinder is more precise since it’s able to deliver equal portions of both coarse and fine grounds to each shot.
+In most cases, using a blade grinder is more precise since it’s able to deliver equal portions of both coarse and fine ground to each shot.